yourappsgeek/Sixt-android-coding-challenge/README.md

 10. Coil for loading/caching images over Picasso/Glide becasue its Kotlin-first and uses modern libraries including Coroutines, OkHttp, Okio, and AndroidX Lifecycles.

 11. Used Mokito and Koin for unit testing.
-Wrote unit tests to check error, empty and list of data cases (In CarViewModelTest.kt [Koin-test](https://github.com/yourappsgeek/Sixt-android-coding-challenge/blob/master/app/src/test/java/com/sixt/codingtask/CarViewModelTest.kt)).
+Wrote unit tests to check error, empty and list of data cases [In CarViewModelTest.kt](https://github.com/yourappsgeek/Sixt-android-coding-challenge/blob/master/app/src/test/java/com/sixt/codingtask/CarViewModelTest.kt).

 12. Retrofit is dead-simple to use.
 It essentially lets you treat API calls as simple method calls, so you only define which URLs to hit and the types of the request/response parameters as models.